-Graduates earn an Associate of Science Degree in Nursing (ADN) and are eligible to apply to the California Board of Registered Nursing to sit for the National Council Licensure Examination for Registered Nursing (see below).
+Graduates earn an Associate of Science in Registered Nursing (commonly known as the Associate Degree in Nursing, or ADN) and are eligible to apply to the California Board of Registered Nursing to sit for the National Council Licensure Examination for Registered Nursing (see below).
 SJVC prepares students to take appropriate certification and licensure exams related to their individual majors.
 The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.